 Can attendees pre-register for specific workshops ahead of time?

 How can attendees get to and from the event?

 Ron Brown College Preparatory High School (CPHS) is located two block from the Deanwood Metro (orange line).
 It is also within walking distance of the W4 and U4 MetroBus lines.
-There are three Capital Bikeshare docking stations within five blocks and nike racks available on school grounds.
+There is a Capital Bikeshare docking station within one block of the school and many bike racks available on school grounds.
 Limited street parking is available and we encourage attendees to use public transportation to get to the event.

 What are the parking options?